Cartan subgroups in connected locally compact groups: Some properties of Cartan subgroups

+One can take $N$ to be a group of $\,n\times n$ unipotent real matrices, for any $n=2k+3$, $k\in\N$, and construct higher dimensional connected solvable Lie groups of the form $LN$ with non-abelian Cartan subgroups. \end{exa}

+Using Example \ref{non-ab1}, one can also construct connected locally compact solvable groups, which are not Lie groups, with non-abelian Cartan subgroups; see Example \ref{non-ab2}.
+However, Cartan subgroups of a compact connected groups are abelian.
+The following is known for connected Lie groups.

-\begin{prop} Let $G$ be a connected locally compact group such that $G/R$ is compact, where $R$ is the solvable radical of $G$.
-Then its Cartan subgroups are connected and conjugate to each other.
+\begin{prop} Let $G$ be a connected locally compact group such that $G/R$ is compact, where $R$ is the radical of $G$.
+Then Cartan subgroups of $G$ are connected and conjugate to each other.
 Moreover, if $G$ is compact, then its Cartan subgroups are precisely the maximal connected abelian subgroups. \end{prop}